All My Friends (LCD Soundsystem song): Charts

+Certifications

 Franz Ferdinand version

 Scottish indie rock band Franz Ferdinand covered the song as part of the LCD Soundsystem EP A Bunch of Stuff, which was released on September 18, 2007.
 Their version also appears on the first 7" and CD formats of the original song and as the b-side to their single "Can't Stop Feeling".
 A music video for the cover was also made, which was directed by Anna McCarthy, the sister of band member Nick McCarthy.